jitsi/jitsi-hammer/README.md

 -ivf <path to an ivf file for the video streams>
 -videortpdump <path to a rtpdump file containing VP8 RTP packets for the video streams>
 -audiortpdump <path to a rtpdump file containing Opus RTP packets for the video streams>
+-overallstats : enable the logging of the overall stats at the end of the run.
+-allstats : enable the logging of all the stats collected during the run -statspolling <time (in seconds) between two polling of stats (default : 5sec)>
 ```

 You must know that when ```-length N``` is given, if N is 0 or negative, the run will never stop.